Application Shimming and Data from Local System

-Application shimming is a powerful feature that allows for software backward compatibility across different versions of Windows OS.
-Adversaries manipulate this feature to bypass User Account Control, disable Data Execution Prevention, and more.
+Application shimming is a powerful feature that allows for backward compatibility across different versions of Windows OS.
+Adversaries manipulate this feature to bypass controls.
+They also search local file systems for files of interest.
 Get the skills to detect this behavior and prevent adversaries from setting up shop in your organization.

 Get the hands-on skills you need to detect and mitigate this attack in Cybrary's MITRE ATT&CK Framework courses aligned to the tactics and techniques used by financially motivated threat group FIN7.
-Prevent adversaries from accomplishing the tactics of Privilege Escalation and Persistence in your environment now.
+Prevent adversaries from accomplishing the tactics of Privilege Escalation, Persistence, and Collection in your environment now.

-Complete this entire course to earn a Application Shimming Certificate of Completion
+Complete this entire course to earn a Application Shimming and Data from Local System Certificate of Completion